Callum232310/cv-portfolio/ProductivityTracker/README.md

 ## 🌍 Real-World Application

-This system is intended for environments such as:
-- Desk-level posture tracking in offices or labs
-- Fatigue detection in industrial workstations
-- Basic movement classification for fitness or rehab settings

 This system is intended to validate and enhance productivity in a variety of desk-based environments, especially remote work settings.
 By tracking posture, activity, and input behaviour locally, it can provide actionable insights without intrusive monitoring.
 Potential applications include:

 - Validating WFH/office productivity via behaviour analysis